What the Smoot Hawley Act Can Teach Protectionists Today

 Smoot-Hawley's Lessons for Today

 President Donald Trump advocates a return to trade protectionism to increase U.S. jobs.
-He immediately withdrew from the Trans-Pacific Partnership, the biggest trade agreement since NAFTA.
-He threatened to renegotiate NAFTA if Mexico refused to pay for a $20 billion border wall.
-He also warned Mexico and China he would raise tariffs by 30 percent to lower the U.S. trade deficit with those countries.
+He immediately withdrew from the Trans-Pacific Partnership, the biggest trade agreement since the North American Free Trade Agreement.
+He is trying to renegotiate NAFTA with Mexico and Canada.
+He announced a 25 percent tariff on steel from these allies, the European Union, Japan, and China.
+These countries are announcing retaliatory measures.